Connor Rozee: AFL career

 Rozee made his AFL debut in Port Adelaide's upset win over Melbourne in the opening round of the 2019 AFL season.
 In Round 2, He kicked his first AFL goal and his second only minutes later in a win over Carlton.
 In round 3, Rozee kicked five goals and had 21 disposals in Port's 17 point loss to the at the Gabba, earning him the Rising Star nomination.
 Rozee became the youngest Port Adelaide player to kick 5 goals in an AFL match.
 He also in 2019 went on to be Port Adelaide's youngest ever leading goalscorer and named into the AFL's 22under22 team.

 After a promising first season, Rozee lacked a little bit of form to start the 2020 AFL season with shaping into a midfield role and over unfortunate events, the season was postponed due to the COVID-19 pandemic.

+Throughout the 2022 AFL season, Port Adelaide lacked midifield depth leading to Rozee earning himself plenty of minutes on-ball.
+This led to his first All-Australian selection, being named on the interchange.
+His midfield success continued in the 2023 AFL season where he earnt his second All-Australian selection, at half-forward.
 Following his second consecutive All-Australian selection, Rozee was appointed Port Adelaide's captain in December 2023.

+For majority of the 2025 AFL season, Rozee took on a new role playing on the half-back flank for Port Adelaide.

 Personal life

 Rozee married Maisie Packer on 26 October 2024.
 The couple have a daughter, born in May 2024, and are expecting a son.
+Connor also spent his early years play at Broadview Football Club in Broadview, Adelaide.

 Statistics

-Updated to the end of the 2025 season.
+Updated to the end of round 22, 2026.